SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.03_Backbone_Model.md

-# Backbone Model for Multimodal Next Token Prediction
+# 3·Backbone Model for Multimodal Next Token Prediction

 After multimodal information is tokenized into sequential tokens, we need a model capable of handling multimodal information.
 In the literature, two classic MMNTP model structures are depicted in Fig.~\ref{fig:two type of MMNTP models}: 1) the Compositional Model and 2) the Unified Model.